-Peretz Wolf-Prusan is a Senior Educator at Lehrhaus Judaica, where he is engaged in community education for the Bay Area and an adjunct faculty member of the JFCS Holocaust Center.
+Peretz Wolf-Prusan is a Senior Educator at Hamaqom, where he is engaged in community education for the Bay Area and an adjunct faculty member of the JFCS Holocaust Center.
 Previously, Peretz was a synagogue rabbi and educator, and before rabbinic school, a teacher of junior high and high school students.

 Subscribe to our newsletter.